-(a) The Bank has signed irrevocable payment commitment and collateral arrangement agreements with the Single Resolution Board (SRB) amounting in total to € 16 million as at 31 December 2020 (2019: € 13 million), representing 15% of its resolution contribution payment obligation to the Single Resolution Fund (SRF) for the years 2016-2020.
+(a) The Bank has signed irrevocable payment commitment and collateral arrangement agreements with the Single Resolution Board (SRB) amounting in total to € 20 million as at 31 December 2021 (2020: € 16 million), representing 15% of its resolution contribution payment obligation to the Single Resolution Fund (SRF) for the years 2016-2021.

-According to the agreements, which are backed by cash collateral of an equal amount, the Bank undertook to pay to the SRB an amount up to the above irrevocable payment commitment, in case of a call and demand for payment made by it, in relation to a resolution action.
+According to the agreements, which are backed by cash collateral of an equal amount, the Bank undertook to pay to the SRB an amount up to the above irrevocable payment commitment, in case of a call and demand for payment made by it, in relation to a resolution action taken for another European bank.
 The said cash collateral has been recognized as a financial asset in the Group's balance sheet (note 29).

-(b) As at 31 December 2020, the contractual commitments for the acquisition of own used property, equipment and intangible assets amounted to € 40 million (2019: € 29 million).
+(b) As at 31 December 2021, the contractual commitments for the acquisition of own used property, equipment and intangible assets amounted to € 43 million (2020: € 40 million).